pivotal/docs-platform-automation/docs/tasks.md

 {% code_snippet 'tasks', 'create-vm', 'Task' %}
 {% code_snippet 'tasks', 'create-vm-script', 'Implementation' %}
-{% code_snippet 'examples', 'create-vm-usage', 'Usage' %}
+{% code_snippet 'reference', 'create-vm-usage', 'Usage' %}

 This task requires a config file specific to the IaaS being deployed to.
 Please see the [configuration][opsman-config] page for more specific examples.